ARE THERE ENGLISH WORDS TO DESCRIBE YUGEN?

 - freedom vs nihilism

 Typically in Western stories, epiphanies go hand-in-hand with imagery around light.
-This is no doubt to do with our concept of ‘blindness’ linked to ‘lock of understanding in general’.
+This is no doubt to do with our concept of ‘blindness’ linked to ‘lack of understanding in general’.
 But Japanese culture doesn’t make such a close connection between light metaphors and understanding.
 Oftentimes in Japanese narrative, understanding comes from the shadows, not the light.

 A well-known 1933 essay by Junichiro Tanizaki (the guy who wrote Portrait of Shunkin) goes deep into this.
 The essay is called “In Praise of Shadows”.
 (The latest translation was done by Gregory Starr in 2017.)